JyutdictEB/Jyutjam.org/src/en/foscl/README.md

 The 1st Forum on Southern China Language (FoSCL-1) was organised by Jyutdict Editorial Board.
 The basic information of the discussion session is as follows:

-Date: July 31, 2021 (Saturday)
+- Date: July 31, 2021 (Saturday)

-Time: 14:30 pm to 17:15 pm
+- Time: 14:30 pm to 17:15 pm

-Venue: Online Zoom Meeting
+- Venue: Online Zoom Meeting

 ## 2. Objective

 We hope that:

-(1) To provide a relatively formal platform for the exchange of Lingnaam Jyutjam sounds through annual academic sharing and discussion before (or after) the regular *Pan-Cantonese Offline Meeting*.
+1. To provide a relatively formal platform for the exchange of Lingnaam Jyutjam through annual academic sharing and discussion before (or after) the regular *[Pan-Cantonese Offline Meeting](/en/pan-cantonese-offline-meeting/)*.

-(2) To incubate more achievements through regular exchanges.
+2. To incubate more achievements through regular exchanges.

-(3) To demonstrate the power of non-official organisations through this platform.
+3. To demonstrate the power of non-official organisations through this platform.

 ## 3. Report Form